bpellow/coffeebot/README.md

 python coffeebot.py name email_prefix email_domain password duration [--bitwarden]
 ```
 Add the `--bitwarden` flag to store the accounts details in a csv ready to import to Bitwarden vault.
+- `duration` : number of days in the future you would like accounts for (starting from today)